bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 This problem belongs to the category of [semi-definite programming](https://en.wikipedia.org/wiki/Semidefinite_programming) and it can be solved using standard approaches from semi-definite programming.
 Once the kernel is found, run kernel PCA on top of it and you will obtain the solution of MVU.
 One solver is by [Helnberg-Kojima-Monterio interior point](https://www.springer.com/gp/book/9783540545095) method.

-### Nystorm approximation
+### Nystrom approximation
 One issue with all of the discussed methods is that they do not scale well.
-Nystorm apprpximation is a technique that makes the methods scalable.
+Nystrom approximation provides efficient workaround to make the methods more scalble.

+#### Definition
-Lets assume we are given a matrix $K=[A | B; B^T | C]$.
-The claim is that if we know A and B we can reconstruct C.
+Let's assume we are given a matrix $K=[A | B; B^T | C]$.
+The claim in Nystrom approximation that if we know A and B we can reconstruct C.
 One can show that $C = B^TA^{-1}B$.
-If the rank(C)=m, and we choose m rows for the matrix A, we can reconsutct C,  otherwise we cannot.
-Knowing some partial distances put constraint on where the other points in the space can be located.
+If the rank(C)=m, and we choose m rows for the matrix A, we can reconstruct C, otherwise, we cannot.
+Intuitively, knowing some partial distances of the points, we can put a constraint on where the other points in the space can be located.
+Therefore, we do not need to work with all the points just with a fraction of them and obtain approximate results.

-To spped up the computations one adhers to calculating of the properties locally and try to appriximate the other points with Nystorm approximation.
-As long as we choose good values for m (being above the rank(K)) we are good even if we do that at random.
+To speed up the computation, one adheres to calculating the properties locally and try to approximate the other points with Nystrom approximation.
+As long as we choose good values for $m$ (being above the rank(K)) we are good even if we do that at random.

-Proof that Nystorm approximation works:
+Proof that Nystrom approximation works:
 Let K is a kernel function such that $K=X^TX$ and $X \in R^{dxn}$.
 Let m be an integer representing the number of chosen rows of the matrix K. We will write $X=[R; S]$ where $R \in R^{dxm}$ and $S \in R^{dxn-m}$.
 Then the matrix
 $K=[R^TR | R^TS; S^TR | S^TS] = [A|B; B^T|C]$.

 The matrix R can be found as an SVD decomposition of matrix A. $R = \sigma^{0.5} U$, where $\sigma$ and $U$ are the diagonal matrix of eigenvalues and eigenvectors of matrix A. $B=R^TS$, replacing the solution for R we have $B=U\sigma^{0.5}S <=> U^TB=\sigma^{0.5}S <=> \sigma^{-0.5}U^TB=S$.
 Since $C=S^TS$, replacing for S we have $C=S^TS=B^T\sigma^{-0.5}\sigma^{-0.5}U^TB=B^TU\sigma{-1}U^TB <=>C=B^TA^{-1}B$.
 This approximation is exact if rank(K) is at most m.

-Under this umbrella we can fit all the fast versions of the methods: FastMDS,  Fast ISOPMAP etc.
+Under this umbrella, we can fit all the fast versions of the methods: FastMDS,  Fast ISOPMAP etc.
-Fast MDS: 1) Select $m<<n$ data points; 2) calculate pairwisie distance between the m points; 3) calculate the distance between m and all other n-m points.
+Fast MDS: 1) Select $m<<n$ data points; 2) calculate pairwise distance between the $m$ points; 3) calculate the distance between m and all other n-m points.
-There is a paper that shows that all fast (or landmark) works are different reinventions of the Nystorm approximation method.
+There is a paper that shows that all fast works are different reinventions of the Nystrom approximation method.

 ### Non-negative matrix factorization.